 You can see 2 key-value pairs for this object:

-• test was set to true
+• test was set to true.

-• foo was set to bar
+• foo was set to bar.

-Delete metadata
+Delete Metadata

-From the Exoscale Console
+From the Portal:

-To delete the metadata associated with an Object, you need to edit the Object:
+To delete the metadata associated with an object, you need to edit the object:

-• Click on the STORAGE menu
+• Click on STORAGE in the main navigation.

-• Select your bucket
+• Select your bucket.

-• Click on the Metadata tab
+• Click on on the Metadata tab.

-We assume you are using s3cmd.
+We assume you are using S3cmd.

 The modify command modifies the metadata.
 You can then use the option --remove-header to delete an HTTP header.
-As the metadata start with x-amz-meta, if you want to remove the metadata “foo” with value “bar”, you should actually remove x-amz-meta-foo

 $ s3cmd modify --remove-header x-amz-meta-foo s3://<bucket>/<object>